 Make plans to see the Mad River Valley in the summer.
 The Waitsfield Farmers Market on the green brings out the community.
 Families, couples, kids, dogs...they are all there for a morning of music, food, and farms.
 Grab a slice of wood fired oven pizza for a picnic while listening to the band of the week.

-Right across from the market is The Kitchen at The Store where you can take a cooking class and shop for kitchen supplies and specialty food items - a great place to find gifts for your favorite cook.
+Right across from the market is where you can take a cooking class and shop for kitchen supplies and specialty food items - a great place to find gifts for your favorite cook.

 This is also your chance to visit the Mad River Taste Place, a learning center, tasting gallery, retail store, and gathering place focused on local, artisan food and drink.
 Images, text, and video tell stories of individual producers.
 Their walk-in cooler offers the best collection of Vermont beverages around, as carefully curated as their cheese counter.